 Gel saddle pads

 If your horse has a particularly tender back – perhaps they’re recovering from an injury – or you want to provide a bit more support, then using a gel saddle pad is a good idea.
-They’re often half pads, fitting over a regular saddle pad, and can come with rear and front risers for support in that area of your horse’s back.
+They’re often half pads, fitting over a regular saddle pad.
+They can come with rear and front risers for support in that area of your horse’s back.

 See our full range of gel saddle pads

 Another term you may have heard in the same breath as saddle pads is ‘numnah’.
 But what is a numnah?
 Some will tell you that numnah and saddle pads are the same, but it’s a more a case that a numnah is a type of saddle pad.
 Saddle pads are usually more square in shape, whereas numnahs are more saddle-shaped.

 How to get the right fit saddle pad

 How to choose the right size saddle pad is pretty straightforward, but it’s still very important to know to ensure you get the best fit for your horse.
 If you get a saddle pad that doesn’t fit properly then it’s probably going to be of more harm than good.
 The guide below is for English saddle pads:

 |Pony||15 inches (front to back)|

 |Full / horse||17 inches +|